Take a 1-min quiz to get a Weight Loss Plan! Male Female

 You may find your appetite is also reduced during this time due to bloating and discomfort (5).
 Without eating enough, your body may not be getting the fuel it needs to function properly, leading to feelings of exhaustion.

 Stress may even affect your eating habits or lead to skipped meals, further contributing to feelings of tiredness and lethargy.
-Finding ways to manage stress and anxiety during your period can help improve your energy levels (10).
+Finding ways to manage stress and worry during your period can help improve your energy levels (10).

 7. Medical Conditions May Be a Factor

 While feeling tired during your period may be linked to hormonal changes and other factors related to menstruation, it could also be a sign of an underlying medical condition.
-Chronic fatigue syndrome, fibromyalgia, endometriosis, thyroid disorders, and polycystic ovary syndrome (PCOS) are just some of the conditions that can cause fatigue in women.

 If you find your fatigue is severe, persistent, and impacting your daily life, it’s important to speak with your healthcare provider.
 They can help determine if there may be an underlying medical condition that is contributing to your fatigue and provide appropriate treatment.